 Unless those are friends that were from way back – but probably not if you’re club friends – are all fake friends.
 The moment that you break with the pact, or they find that you can’t uphold your end of the fake status bargain, they are going to drop you.
 A lot of people in the clubbing world, pick-up artist world, or any kind of status-obsessed world are surrounded by fake people, fake friends, that they shouldn’t really be trusting them.

-Going back to reciprocity, reciprocity is there because as long as you continue to uphold my fake status, I’ll uphold your fake status, so we’ll just lie about each other to girls.
+Going back to trust and reciprocity, reciprocity is there because as long as you continue to uphold my fake status, I’ll uphold your fake status, so we’ll just lie about each other to girls.
 We’ll keep that going until the girls figure it out and then we have to move on to new victims.
 But these friends of yours, just like clubbing friends, the average clubbing friends, are going to be fake.

 It creates a circle around you and a life around you that is fake.
 Even if you get, as a celebrity, lots of free stuff, respect, or adoration, the moment the status goes away because people find out that you don’t deliver the kind of value that they thought you delivered, those people will go away as well.
 What I see a lot, and I have this separate Facebook group, because there’s another show I do called Man Up, and we have a Man Up Facebook group.
 You can join that, and there’s 18,000 people in there right now.